sc68cal/openstack-networking-guide/scenario-dvr/scenario-dvr.md

 ### General

+The general DVR architecture augments the classic architecture by providing direct access to the external network on compute nodes.
+Tenant and external network routing moves to the compute nodes to eliminate single point of failure and performance issues.
+However, the network node still provides SNAT services for any instances without a floating IP address.

 ![Neutron DVR Scenario - Architecture Overview](../common/images/networkguide-neutron-dvr-general.png "Neutron DVR Scenario - Architecture Overview")

+Similar to the classic architecture, the network node runs single instances of the L3 agent, DHCP agent, and metadata agent.
+DVR can coexist with multiple DHCP agents.
+However, the DHCP agents cannot run on compute nodes.
+The L3 agent manages a second *snat* namespace that provides SNAT servies for any instances without a floating IP address.
+For instances using tenant networks on distributed routers, the *qrouter* namespace only handles metadata operations.
+For instances using tenant networks on classic routers, the *qrouter* namespace performs SNAT and handles metadata operations.

 ![Neutron DVR Scenario - Network Node Overview](../common/images/networkguide-neutron-dvr-network1.png "Neutron DVR Scenario - Network Node Overview")

+Contrary to the classic architecture, the compute node runs single instances of the L3 agent and metadata agent.
+The L3 agent manages distributed routers that handle network traffic among tenant networks using the same distributed router and external network traffic for instances with a floating IP address.
+The L3 agent manages a second *fip* namespace that handes floating IP addresses.
+The metadata agent handles metadata operations for instances on networks using a distributed router.

 ![Neutron DVR Scenario - Compute Node Overview](../common/images/networkguide-neutron-dvr-compute1.png "Neutron DVR Scenario - Compute Node Overview")

 ### Components

+The network node contains the following components:

+1. DHCP agent managing the *qdhcp* namespace.

+  1. The *dhcp* namespace provides DHCP services for instances on networks using classic and distributed routers.

+1. L3 agent managing the *qrouter* and *snat* namespaces.

+  1. For instances on networks using distributed routers, the *qrouter* namespace serves no purpose.

+  1. For instances on networks using classic routers, the *qrouter* namespace performs SNAT between tenant and external networks.
+     It also routes metadata traffic between instances and the metadata agent.

+  1. For instances on networks using distributed routers, the *snat* namespace performs SNAT between tenant and external networks for instances without a floating IP address.

+1. Metadata agent handling metadata operations.

+  1. The metadata agent handles metadata operations for instances on networks using classic routers.

 ![Neutron DVR Scenario - Network Node Components](../common/images/networkguide-neutron-dvr-network2.png "Neutron DVR Scenario - Network Node Components")

+The compute nodes contain the following components:

+1. L3 agent managing the *qrouter* and *fip* namespaces.

+  1. For instances on networks using distributed routers, the *qrouter* namespace routes east-west network traffic among tenant networks on the same distributed router regardless of fixed or floating IP addresses.

+  1. For instances on networks using distributed routers, the *fip* namespace performs DNAT and SNAT between tenant and external networks.

 ![Neutron DVR Scenario - Compute Node Components](../common/images/networkguide-neutron-dvr-compute2.png "Neutron DVR Scenario - Compute Node Components")

 ### Network traffic flows

+For instances without a floating IP address on networks using distributed routers, the network node routes north-south network traffic between tenant and external networks.

 ![Neutron DVR Scenario - Network Traffic Flow - North/South with Fixed IP Address](../common/images/networkguide-neutron-dvr-flowns1.png "Neutron DVR Scenario - Network Traffic Flow - North/South with Fixed IP Address")

+For instances with a floating IP address on networks using distributed routers, the compute node containing the instance routes north-south network traffic between tenant and external networks.
+This traffic flow avoids the network node.

 ![Neutron DVR Scenario - Network Traffic Flow - North/South with Floating IP Address](../common/images/networkguide-neutron-dvr-flowns2.png "Neutron DVR Scenario - Network Traffic Flow - North/South with Floating IP Address")

+For instances with or without a floating IP address on networks using distributed routers, the compute nodes route network traffic among tenant networks on the same distributed virtual router.
+This traffic flow avoids the network node.

 ![Neutron DVR Scenario - Network Traffic Flow - East/West](../common/images/networkguide-neutron-dvr-flowew1.png "Neutron DVR Scenario - Network Traffic Flow - East/West")